garrettheath4/rpi-tv-remote/README.md

 # Raspberry Pi TV Remote

-This project aims to turn a Raspberry Pi with a touchscreen into a universal IR remote for one or more IR-capable devices (like a TV, cable box, and Apple TV).
+This project aims to turn a Raspberry Pi with a touchscreen into a universal remote for one or more devices (like a TV, cable box, and Apple TV).
+The Raspberry Pi will control devices by sending IR signals and/or CEC frames (if the device to be controlled is connected via HDMI).
 The touchscreen will display big buttons (as few as possible, for simplicity) that users can simply press to perform a few commands, such as:

-* _Power on/off_ - Send the "power button" IR signal (trivial)
+* _Power on/off_ – Turn the TV on or off
-* _Mute_ - Send the "mute button" IR signal (trivial)
+* _Mute_ - Mute the TV
-* _Volume up_ - Send the "volume up button" IR signal (trivial)
+* _Volume up_ - Turn up the TV volume
-* _Volume down_ - Send the "volume down button" IR signal (trivial)
+* _Volume down_ - Turn down the TV volume
 * _Watch CNN_
-    1. Turn the TV on if it is off
+    1. Turn on the TV
-    1. Turn the cable box on if it is off
+    1. Turn on the cable box
-    1. Set the TV to the correct input for the cable box
+    1. Set the cable box as the active input on the TV
     1. Change the channel on the cable box to CNN
+* _Google Hangouts_
+    1. Turn on the TV
+    1. Turn on (or wake up, if possible) the _Google Chromebox for Meetings_ device
+    1. Set the Chromebox as the active input on the TV
+* _Watch News Feed_
+    1. Turn on the TV
+    1. Turn on the device that is streaming news videos from the internet (e.g. a Raspberry Pi using the [rpi-chrome-display] project; might be the same Rasbperry Pi as the one running this *rpi-tv-remote* project)
+    1. Set the news feed device as the active input on the TV

 ## Installation

 ### Summary